compass-alma-large-program/compass-data/README.md

 * `redu%primary_beam_correction`: A boolean to toggle the primary beam correction.
 If `.true.`, primary beam correction will be applied.
 Default is `.true.`.

+* `redu%map_convolve_resolution`: Final spatial resolution of the images/cubes in arcsecs after convolution to a common beam.
+It corresponds to the `gauss` parameter of the the `map_convolve` command.
+Default is `1`.

 * `redu%primary_truncate`: Truncation level of the primary beam, in fraction of the peak.
 Default is `0.2`.
 It corresponds to the